elenasacristan/treebooks/README.md

 If the payment has been successful the following will happen:

+- The user will be notified with a message

 - The book(s) will be added to the list of read books and the list of current_books

-- The return_date will be calculated buy adding the number of days that the user is renting the book for to the present date.
+- The return_date will be calculated buy adding the number of days that the user is renting the book to the current date.

 - The book will become NOT available to other users.